vimaltiwari2612/Android-Assistant-ChatBot/README.md

 # ChatBot

-Its a basic level bot that uses the Levenshtein distance algorithm to perform better.
+It''s a basic level bot that uses

-Text to speech is added for making it more interective. voice is text speech is still in progress.
+1. the Levenshtein distance algorithm.
+2. Text to speech.

 Interact with it and make it learn new things.